michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * Deploy a predictive service: After you train a machine learning model, you can deploy the model as an application on a server or device so that others can use it.

 The difference between the predicted and actual value, known as the **residuals**, indicates the amount of error in the model.

+R2 score (from 0 to 1, the higher the better) - R-squared, also known as the coefficient of determination, is a statistical measure used in machine learning to evaluate the quality of a regression model.
+It measures how well the model fits the data by assessing the proportion of variance in the dependent variable explained by the independent variables

+The Root Mean Squared Error (RMSE) is one of the two main performance indicators for a regression model (lower is better).
+It measures the average difference between values predicted by a model and the actual values.
+It provides an estimation of how well the model is able to predict the target value (accuracy).
+A 0 value indicates that the expected and actual values match precisely.
+Low RMSE values show that the model makes more accurate predictions and fits the data well.
+Higher levels, on the other hand, imply more significant mistakes and fewer accurate forecasts